SiegfriedFabian/fabianlander/_posts/maths/2024-03-21-rauzy-veech-induction.markdown

 ---
 layout: post
-title:  "Rauzy-Veech Induction"
+title:  "Images in Jekyll"
 date:   2024-03-21 16:00:00 +0100
 categories: dilationsurfaces rauzy-veech-induction
-permalink: "/rauzy-veech-induction.html"
+permalink: "/rauzy-veech-inductionTest.html"
 usemathjax: true
 ---
 You’ll find this post in your `_posts` directory.
 Go ahead and edit it and re-build the site to see your changes.
 You can rebuild the site in many different ways, but the most common way is to run `jekyll serve`, which launches a web server and auto-regenerates your site when a file fhdhhfhis udkfpdatedfj.jdfljkfljka